WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

 If your tests are NOT passing, compare what you've done in src/app.js with src/appExample.js and see whether you can spot the critical difference.

+Once all your tests are passing, try opening src/runApp.html in your web browser to see how the application behaves.
+This will typically be your final step in each task.
+You can try running the application earlier, but you may see odd behaviors because your code wasn't finished until you passed all the tests.

 This task introduced you to

   * the structure of a task